 Be careful, don’t wash off the oil spraying you just got done on your vehicle as part of your winter vehicle maintenance.

-Just be careful, wet brakes tend to have less coefficient of friction, meaning they’re not going to brake as well as they would if the tires were dry.
+Just be careful, wet brakes tend to have less coefficient of friction, meaning they’re not going to break as well as they would if the tires were dry.

 Fuel and oil additives